The Brethren (Jim Roberts group)

-The Brethren is one of several informal names for a nameless religious movement created by Jimmie T. "Jim" Roberts.
-Other names include The Travellers, The Road Ministry, Body of Christ, and the Brothers and Sisters.
-The movement's members shun material things and family, living essentially as vagrants and doing odd jobs to pay their expenses.
-The movement's way of life has led to accusations that it is a cult.
+The Brethren is one of several informal names for a nameless, itinerant Christian new religious movement (NRM) founded by Jimmie T. "Jim" Roberts around 1971.
+The group is also referred to as The Travellers, The Road Ministry, Body of Christ, and the Brothers and Sisters.
+Emerging from the Jesus Movement, the group's members practice an extreme form of anti-materialism, shunning possessions and family ties to live as full-time wandering disciples.